 - Cancellation penalties are levied by us in order to cover the charges we incur from our suppliers and our administrative costs and become payable immediately.

 7.5.3.
-If you are a resident of the EEA and have purchased a Package, you may cancel your booking before the start of the Package without paying any cancellation fees in the event of unavoidable and extraordinary circumstances occurring at the place of destination or its immediate vicinity which significantly affect (a) the performance of the package or (b) the carriage of passengers to the destination.
+If you are a resident of the UK or EEA and have purchased a Package, you may cancel your booking before the start of the Package without paying any cancellation fees in the event of unavoidable and extraordinary circumstances occurring at the place of destination or its immediate vicinity which significantly affect (a) the performance of the package or (b) the carriage of passengers to the destination.

 7.6.
 Amendment and Cancellation fees

 7.6.1.
 Amendment and cancellation charges will be applied to your booking as determined by the country of departure, the currency you booked in, and any special conditions attached to the product you have chosen.
 The eligibility to make changes and actual charges applied will be advised to you during the booking process, whether online or on the telephone, as applicable, before you confirm payment.
 (If you have not completed your booking, you can view Amendment and Cancellation Fees by closing this window).
 Should you require a copy, you should print this off now.

 Once you have a confirmed booking, if you require a copy of the Amendment and Cancellation Fees applicable to your booking, you will need to contact us to be advised what these are.